georgepowell/georgepowell.info/source/_posts/2014-04-08-giving-up-on-bitcoin.markdown

 categories: bitcoin economics
 ---

+*Please note I'm not an expert on Bitcoin.
+I write about this stuff for fun.*

 I've been close to investing in Bitcoin over the past couple of months; its promise as a technology comparable to the internet of 20 years ago is severely tempting.
 If it ever gains wide acceptence, even a small investment could be worth big money in the coming decades.
 But I've given up - for the moment at least - on that hope.
 Here's why:

 ### Money for the people